zaiisao/Documentation/en/Audio Broadcast/push_stream_android2.0_audio.md

 title: Push Streams to the CDN
 description:
 platform: Android
-updatedAt: Tue Sep 24 2019 05:37:04 GMT+0800 (CST)
+updatedAt: Fri Sep 27 2019 04:14:08 GMT+0800 (CST)
 ---
 # Push Streams to the CDN
 ## Introduction

-The process of publishing streams into the CDN (Content Delivery Network) is called CDN live streaming, where users can view the live broadcast through a web browser.
+CDN live streaming refers to the process of publishing streams to the CDN (Content Delivery Network), where users can view a live broadcast with a web browser.

-When multiple hosts are in the channel in the CDN live streaming, [transcoding](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#transcoding) is used to combine the streams of all the hosts into a single stream.
-Transcoding sets the audio/video profiles and the picture-in-picture layout for the stream to be pushed to the CDN.
+You can use [transcoding](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#transcoding) to combine the streams of all hosts in the channel into one stream, or set the audio/video profiles and picture-in-picture layout for the stream to be published to the CDN.

 The following figure shows a typical CDN-pushing scenario.